How to Manage Pests

 Monitoring and Treatment Decisions

 Grape leaffolder can be monitored along with other pests following the procedures in MONITORING CATERPILLARS.
-If grape leaffolders are present in the vineyard or have been a problem in the past, plan to treat at bloom.
+If grape leaffolders are present in the vineyard before bloom or have been a problem in the past and no parasitism was observed in the previous season, plan to treat at bloom.
 Otherwise, monitor for the characteristic group feeding of young larvae between leaves.
 As larvae begin making rolls, examine the vineyard every 2 to 3 days to detect a greater than expected increase.
-Record results on a monitoring form .
+Record results on a monitoring form (example form— ).

 Unroll leaves to check for parasitism.
 Populations tend to be spotty, and defoliation of a few vines used for raisin or wine grapes can probably be tolerated; however, table grapes should probably be treated.
 If treatment is warranted, treat as soon as a few rolls are noticed from the generation being treated because small larvae are more easily killed than older instars.
 Usually treatments applied for grapeleaf skeletonizer and omnivorous leafroller will also control grape leaffolder.

-At harvest, check table grapes for grape leafroller damage to assess your management program and prepare for next year.
+At harvest check table grapes for grape leaffolder damage to assess your management program and prepare for next year.

 UC IPM Pest Management Guidelines: Grape